-Jewelry from the Hall Convent in the Tyrol
+Jewelry from the Hall Convent in Tyrol

 The MAK collection contains two pearl-encrusted crowns intended for communion